 The variables panel shows the current byte (b0, b1 etc) or word (w0, w1 etc) variable values.
+To change a variable value double click over the variable whilst the program is paused.
+You can then enter a new value.

 Memory Panel